- Home

 Every day is different as cybercrime and fraud continue to evolve, so I see myself continuing in this industry for a long time to come.
 I would urge undergraduates to do an MSc in Cybercrime with Portsmouth, as it has opened so many doors for me.

-The University of Portsmouth is offering a part-time, online MSc in Cybercrime to help you gain the skills needed to meet the demand for experienced cybercrime researchers and investigators.
+The University of Portsmouth is offering a part-time, online MSc in Cyber Security and Digital Forensics to help you gain the skills needed.
 There are three start dates a year for this flexible course – January, May and September: